merely-useful/py-rse/index.md

 ```

 Make solves this problem with another automatic variable `$<`,
-which mean "only the first prerequisite".
+which means "only the first prerequisite".
 Using it lets us rewrite our rule as:

 ```makefile